Fresh snow and storms trigger Swiss avalanches

 Major avalanches are expected mainly on the northern ridge of the Alps and in Valais.
 On Monday morning, an avalanche already occurred near Goppenstein, causing disruption to rail traffic on the line between Brig and Frutigen.

+Around 50 residents at the Valais municipality of Orsières had to evacuate the area due to severe weather and strong winds.

-+ Avalanche derails Swiss train
++ Five injured as avalanche derails Swiss train

 Medium to large avalanches could also occur in cantons Graubünden and Ticino.